Disconnect to Reconnect

-In the United States in 2017, we are habitual phone checkers, absentminded TV watchers, thoughtless social media scrollers.
+In the United States in the 21st century, we are habitual phone checkers, absentminded TV watchers, thoughtless social media scrollers.
 We have all these sneaky little devices that ring and ping and ding at us for attention.
 It’s cutting into our relationships, stealing away time that could be much better spent.

 CONNECTED, BUT TO WHAT?

 Because multitasking is how most people get by in a life run by commutes, deadlines, homework and chores, true quality time has become scarce.
 We convince ourselves that incessant checking in is somehow related to productivity – we’re checking work email, messaging old pals on social media, coordinating weekend plans, making sure we’re not missing anything.

 Of course, we are missing something.
 We’re distracted, not productive.
 And the things we’re distracted from are the things that matter to us most: personal serenity, health, our closest friends and dearest family members.
 The people who are right in front of us all the time, but who can’t get an hour of our undivided focus.

 If this all sounds a little dramatic, try turning off your digital devices for a whole day and see how often the urge to “check in” comes up.
 Replace that urge with talking to and listening to your partner.
 As many veterans of successful relationships will tell you: It’s the little things that make all the difference.